-Source: Village Directory, Census 2011; Y- Yes, N- No
+Source: Village Directory, Census 2011; Y- Yes, N-No

-Educational Infrastructure of Bido Village
+Educational Infrastructure of Surveyed Village (Kurahariya Village))

-All respondents informed that a Primary and Secondary school is present within 1 to 1.5 km of the Bido village.
-In case of higher educational infrastructures, Higher Secondary school and college is present in Chakulia.
+All respondents informed that a Primary school is present within 1 to 1.5 km of the village.
+Higher educational infrastructure, in form of secondary school and college is not present within 1 to 1.5 km of the village.